This bike trail is a Central Florida treasure

 A perfect bike trip for casual recreation cyclists would be the 20-mile round-trip we did, or a 12-mile round-trip going north from Green Pond , stopping at the three bridges and turning around at the beautiful wildlife viewing area at Mile 16.

-Because there is no traffic, Van Fleet would make an ideal family bike outing.
+Because there is no traffic, the Van Fleet Trail would make an ideal family bike outing.
 Families with younger children could have a great bike experience pedaling 3 miles up the road to the three bridges and turning around for a 6-mile trip.

 Of course, bicyclists in good shape can ride and ride and ride as fast they’d like the whole 29 miles and back.